AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 2. Choose the right selector for your needs:
    - Smart Selectors for convenience and readability
    - Traditional selectors for precision when needed
-3. Consider using `wait=True` after clicks that trigger navigation
+3. Consider using `wait` options after clicks that trigger navigation
 4. Handle potential errors with try/except blocks
 5. Use descriptive Smart Selectors that uniquely identify elements